AlbertWhite/site-v2.0/src/data/blogs/layout.md

 ---
 title: "Three ways to create layout component in React"
-date: "2020-08-28"
+date: "2020-12-12"
 category: "blog"
 star: 5
 ---

-Well it is just a simple summary for how to use children props, HOC (Higher Order Component), and render props.
-They are not complicated to use, but it takes some efforts to remember to use them wisely and properly.
-For example, a common user case for HOC and renderProps are: customize the props for components inside Layout component.
+It is a summary on how to use children props, HOC (Higher Order Component), and render props to create layout components.
+They are not complicated to understand, but it takes some efforts to use them wisely and properly.

 #### Children props